Travel to Tibet from Xian

 See more at Xian Lhasa Train Schedule and Fare

-Trains to Tibet from Shanghai, Guangzhou and Chongqing would stop over at Xian.
+Trains to Tibet from Shanghai and Guangzhou would stop over at Xian.

 If you fail to get a train ticket from Xian to Lhasa and still want to experience the Qinghai-Tibet railway, you can take a plane or train to Xining and then take a train from Xining to Lhasa.
 But booking the train tickets beforehand is also highly recommended for it is never easy to get a train ticket to Tibet since the operation of Qinghai-Tibet Railway.